invad0r/notable-notes/notes/bash variables.md

 ${varname:-word}             # if varname exists and isn't null, return its value; otherwise return word
 ${varname:=word}             # if varname exists and isn't null, return its value; otherwise set it word and then return its value
-${varname:?message}          # if varname exists and isn't null, return its value; otherwise print varname, followed by message and abort the current command or script
+${varname:?'message'}        # if varname exists and isn't null, return its value; otherwise print varname, followed by message and abort the current command or script
 ${varname:+word}             # if varname exists and isn't null, return word; otherwise return null
 ${varname:offset:length}     # performs substring expansion.
 It returns the substring of $varname starting at offset and up to length characters